splunk/public-o11y-docs/apm/apm-use-cases/monitor-business-workflows.rst

 .. _monitor-business-workflows-open-dashboard:

-Wei opens the opens the Workflow Overview in the Business Workflows dashboard
+Wei opens the workflow overview in the Business Workflows dashboard
 ===============================================================================

 Wei first wants to understand the overall performance of all Business Workflows.
-Wei opens the Splunk APM Business Workflows dashboard and selects :strong:`Workflows Overview`, which shows the line chart and the list view with top workflows by each troubleshooting metric.
-Wei finds that the :strong:`paymentservice:PaymentService/Charge` workflow has the highest error rate in the past 15 minutes:
+Wei opens the Splunk APM Business Workflows dashboard and selects :guilabel:`Workflows Overview`, which shows the line chart and the list view with top workflows by each troubleshooting metric.
+Wei finds that the paymentservice:PaymentService/Charge workflow has the highest error rate in the past 15 minutes:

 ..  image:: /_images/apm/apm-use-cases/monitor-business-workflows-01.png